Red Bull X-Alps

-The Red Bull X-Alps is a paragliding race in which athletes must hike or fly 1,200 km across the Alps.
-It first launched in 2003 and has since taken place every other year.
-Around 30 athletes take part and must navigate their way via a predetermined set of turn points that vary with each race.
-Every kilometer must be covered either on foot or by paraglider.
-Teams consist of one athlete and one official supporter, whose role it is to provide technical advice, mental and nutritional support.
+The Red Bull X-Alps is a paragliding adventure race in which athletes hike or fly approximately 1,200 km across the Alps.
+It first launched in 2003 and has taken place every other year.
+Around 30 athletes take part, navigating their way via a predetermined set of turn points that vary with each race.
+Every kilometer must be covered either on foot or by paraglider – athletes either hike carrying their wing, or they fly, carried by their wing.

+Teams consist of one athlete and one official supporter, whose role it is to provide strategic advice, weather reports, and psychological and nutritional support.
+In practise, many athletes have two or three supporters.